parnic/node-screenlogic/README.md

   * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
 * `bodyType` - integer indicating the type of body to set the setpoint of.
 The pool is body `0` and the spa is body `1`.
 * `temperature` - integer indicating the desired setpoint.
 This is presumably in whatever units your system is set to (celsius or fahrenheit).

+## SLSetHeatModeMessage

+Passed as an argument to the emitted `setHeatMode` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

+### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `bodyType` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
+* `heatMode` - integer indicating the desired heater mode.
+Valid values are: 0: "Off", 1: "Solar", 2 : "Solar Preferred", 3 : "Heat Pump", 4: "Don't Change"

 ## SLLightControlMessage